GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/vm-has-a-service-account.md

 weight: 3
 type: docs
 description: >
-  Verifies the existance of a service account for the Ops Agent to use.
+  Verifies the existence of a service account for the Ops Agent to use.
 ---

 **Product**: [Compute Engine](https://cloud.google.com/compute)\